kalabox/kalabox-coverage/README.md

-# kalabox-coverage
+# Kalabox Code Coverage

-Contains reports on code coverage for our projects
+Contains reports on code coverage for our projects, NBD